Sign up / Login

 Designed for everyone, not just professionals who provide care, this course defines trauma and resilience informed care and reviews its six core principles.
 Throughout, evidence-based materials engage participants in active learning and assists them to reflect on their own experience and applications.
 Participants will be introduced to the pervasiveness of stress and trauma as well as the benefits of approaching situations from a trauma and resilience informed lens.
 These practices are applicable in a workplace setting as much as they are in our daily interactions ...

-A Back to School Wellbeing Supply List
+A Back-to-School Wellbeing Supply List

 Coping With Reactions to School Shootings